Jack Hinton: Later life and legacy

 After returning home, Hinton initially was indecisive about what to do with his life.
 Like many of his fellow soldiers who had returned home, he struggled to adapt to civilian life.
 He was also extremely uncomfortable with the public attention he received because of his status as a VC recipient.
 He eventually found work managing hotels on behalf of Dominion Breweries.
 He was initially based at the Thistle Hotel, a notorious drinking establishment in Auckland, for three years, during which he received a belated mention in despatches for his escape attempts while a POW.
 In December 1949 he moved to Hamilton to manage the Hamilton East Hotel.
 This was the first of many moves up and down the country to manage hotels.

 During his time as a hotelier, Hinton made several overseas trips, the first of which was to attend the coronation of Queen Elizabeth II.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.
 He also regularly attended VC and George Cross celebrations, including the VC centenary in 1956.
 In 1963, Eunice, whom Jack had married following the death of her first husband in the 1950s, died from a heart attack.
 In 1968, he was married again, to Molly Schumacher, a barmaid at the Onehunga Hotel in Auckland, which Hinton was running at the time.
 While in Auckland, he was heavily involved in the horse racing industry and acted as a steward at the Auckland Trotting Club.

 Hinton retired in 1980, and he and Molly moved to Ashburton in the South Island.
 He spent much of his retirement fishing, and in 1990 shifted to Christchurch to be nearer to Molly's relatives.
-He died on 28 June 1997, and was honoured with a military funeral, attended by 800 people.
+He died on 28 June 1997, and was honoured with a state funeral with full military honours on 2 July 1997, attended by 800 people.
 The Chief of General Staff, Major General Piers Reid, delivered a eulogy.
 The New Zealand Parliament honoured him with a minute's silence at a sitting on 1 July 1997.
 He was survived by his second wife; he had no children from either of his marriages.
 He is buried in Christchurch, in the Returned Servicemen's Association section of the Ruru Lawn Cemetery.
 He is remembered with a plaque in his birthplace of Colac Bay, and the restaurant at the Christchurch Returned Servicemen's Association is named for him.

 Hinton's VC was loaned by his family to the Army Museum New Zealand at Waiouru, where it is on display.
 On 2 December 2007, it was one of nine VCs among a hundred medals stolen from the museum.
-On 16 February 2008, New Zealand Police announced all the medals had been recovered as a result of a NZ$ 300,000 reward offered by Michael Ashcroft and Tom Sturgess.
+On 16 February 2008, New Zealand Police announced all the medals had been recovered as a result of a NZ$300,000 reward offered by Michael Ashcroft and Tom Sturgess.